gabteles/lieutenant/README.md

 Events register what happened with aggregates since they were created.
 They have same features as `Commands`: you can use ActiveModel Validations and instantiate them using `#with` method.

-Events exposes `aggregate_id` and `sequence_number`, that are used to know to which aggregate each event belongs to and it's order into the event stream.
+Events exposes `aggregate_id` and `sequence_number`, that are used to know to which aggregate each event belongs to and it's order in the event stream.
 You should not worry about them, we use them internally ;)

 ```ruby
 class MeetingScheduled